OptiMixnet/OptiMix/README.md

 ## Code execution

-Please refer to the `OptiMix_artifact.pdf` for detailed descriptions of each experiment and the claims they support.
+Please refer to the `OptiMix_Artifact.pdf` for detailed descriptions of each experiment and the claims they support.
 To execute the code, run: `python3 Main.py`
 At the beginning, you must run `Main.py` with `Input = 0` once and for all.
 This initializes the required files and datasets necessary for executing all subsequent experiments.

 To run the rest of the artifact suite, set the `Input` argument as described below to execute specific experiments or to generate any individual figures or tables: